Acute Myeloid Leukemia (AML)

 • Ivosidenib or enasidenib for IDH-mutated AML.

-• Induction: All-trans-retinoic acid (ATRA) with arsenic trioxide for non-high-risk APL; ATRA with arsenic trioxide and chemotherapy for high-risk APL.
+• ATRA with arsenic trioxide and chemotherapy in high-risk cases.

-• Consolidation and Maintenance: Continuation of ATRA-based regimens.
-Maintenance therapy is increasingly omitted in low-risk cases with close MRD monitoring.
+• ATRA-based regimens continued; maintenance often omitted in low-risk cases with MRD monitoring.

 Relapsed or Refractory AML